Skip to main content

 The Vocal Performance department’s internationally renowned programme provides students with the artistic and academic skills to forge a singing career at the highest level.
 Headed by Jane Irwin, the syllabus benefits from the Head of the Department’s area of expertise, creating a nurturing environment that allows every student to discover their musical voice.

 Our department is ambitious on your behalf and seeks to find ways for you to discover and fulfil your potential as a singer and independent, distinctive artist.
 The department numbers around 100 first-study singers on BMus and MMus courses, with more singers taking the advanced Opera route.
+We have an excellent and committed team of tutors, many of whom have worked at the highest international performing levels and can offer a range of specialities.

 A central ethos underlies the performing, teaching and coaching activities within vocal performance: each singer must find a mode of learning and developing that works for them.
 Our approach is student-centred — we aim to respond to the learning styles and needs of the individual.